Read 𝑳𝒂𝒘 𝒂𝒏𝒅 𝑹𝒐𝒄𝒌𝒆𝒕𝒔: 𝑨𝒏 𝑨𝒎𝒆𝒓𝒊𝒄𝒂𝒏 𝑳𝒂𝒘𝒚𝒆𝒓 𝒊𝒏 𝒊𝒓𝒂𝒒. Or, read about a strange proffer, a secret intelligence network and more in 𝑻𝒉𝒆 𝑯𝒐𝒕𝒆𝒍 𝑨𝒓𝒃𝒆𝒛

 In France she obtained a law degree.
 She was active in the Resistance during the German occupation.

 Imagine Duras entering a Vietnamese restaurant in the 1970’s and surprising the staff with a native accent, the five tones of the South.
-Did her Vietnamese inform her writing?
-What was it like to give up her other language?
+Did her ability to speak Vietnamese inform her writing?
+After years in France, what was it like to give up her other language?
 Why did she kill that part of her?